insurello/recruiting/Elm-code-test.md

 * A user should be able to create several ratings.
 * A user should be able to edit their ratings, but not other user's ratings.

 As mentioned you do not have to actually impement any of this.
-You only need to present your ideas in the way you see fit and it will be disucssed at the second part of the code review.
+You only need to present your ideas in the way you see fit and it will be discussed at the second part of the code review.